lingchensanwen/DCQA-QUD-parsing/README.md

 ## Introduction

 This repo contains code and data source for paper in [Discourse Analysis via Questions and Answers: Parsing Dependency Structures of Questions Under Discussion](https://arxiv.org/abs/2210.05905).
 This work present DCQA QUD Parser, the first QUD (Questions Under Discussion) parser for discourse analysis.
 In this repo, we include code to predict anchor sentence, generate question based on predicted anchor sentence, re-ranker to sort questions based their score.
-The data source could be found in [DCQA Discourse Comprehension by Question Answering](https://github.com/wjko2/DCQA-Discourse-Comprehension-by-Question-Answering).

 ## Table of Contents